sarapeddy/saga-implementation-with-Spring-Boot/slides/tutorial.md

 - `purchase-service`, which handle the purchased products.

-As orchestrator, we will use **Conductor** because it is easily deployable via a Docker container and has an intuitive graphical interface.
+As previously said, SAGA Pattern needs an orchestrator.
+To simulate it, we will use **Conductor** because it is an orchestrator easily deployable via a Docker container and has an intuitive graphical interface.
 This interface allows us to define workflows, manage invocations, and configure the tasks.
 We will explore these aspects in more detail as we proceed.

-In our implementation, the Product has four attributes:
+In our implementation, each microservice has its own database able to store Products.
+Each product is stored with four attributes:
 - *id*: the auto generated primary key;
 - *code*: an unique attribute used as an alternative key;
 - *name*: the product name;